-June 17, 2021
+June 14, 2022

-The Honorable Ralph Northam Governor of Virginia P.O.
+The Honorable Glenn Youngkin Governor of Virginia P.O.
 Box 1475 Richmond, VA 23218

-Dear Governor Northam:
+Dear Governor Youngkin:

-The Virginia Office of the State Inspector General (OSIG) has prepared the attached Fiscal Year 2022 Annual Work Plan to identify the agency's planned activities for the fiscal year ending June 30, 2022.
+The Virginia Office of the State Inspector General has prepared the attached Fiscal Year 2023 Annual Work Plan to identify the agency's planned activities for the fiscal year ending June 30, 2023.
 The methodologies used to create this work plan varied between the divisions and units to allow for unique and specialized approaches within each program area.

 This work plan will serve as a strategic road map for activities initiated during the fiscal year, and includes a selection of performance audits and inspections to maximize benefits to the citizens of the Commonwealth and those charged with its governance.
 The plan also provides for management requests and investigations of fraud, waste and abuse in executive branch state agencies.
-Depending on potential emerging issues, workload and other factors, including effects of the COVID-19 pandemic, OSIG may conduct projects that are not outlined in this plan, and others mentioned may not be initiated during the year.
+Depending on potential emerging issues, workload and other factors, OSIG may conduct projects not outlined in this plan or might have to postpone items mentioned in this plan.
 Please contact me should you have any questions.